espressif/esp-hosted/esp_hosted_ng/docs/setup.md

 * Follow these steps to setup required configurations for desired transport layer [Transport layer configuration](#2-transport-layer-configuration)

 ### 1.3 ESP Comprehensive guide
-- **Note on Windows 11**: you can follow [these instructions](/esp_hosted_ng/esp/esp_driver/README.md#building-on-windows-11-using-command-prompt) to setup ESP-IDF to build the esp firmware.
+- **FOR linux based systems**.
+- Install the ESP-IDF using script
 - :warning: **Following command is dangerous.
 It will revert all your local changes.
 Stash if need to keep them**.
-- Install the ESP-IDF using script
     ```sh
     $ cd esp_hosted/esp_hosted_ng/esp/esp_driver
     $ cmake .